See the most updated, official information: https://www.baruch.cuny.edu/bulletin/

-Students who choose a minor in Japanese language and culture should select two courses at the 3000-level or above in addition to any 4000-level course either from a Japanese language course (JPN4000-level course) or a literature, culture, or film course (CMP/AAS4000-level course) as the capstone course for the Tier III Minor requirement.
+Students who choose a minor in Japanese language and culture should select TWO language courses at the 3000-level or above.
+To fulfill the minor, you need to enroll a capstone course.
+Any 4000-level course in the Japanese program’s offerings, either from a Japanese language course (JPN4000-level course) or a literature, culture, or film course (CMP/AAS4000-level course) can be considered as the capstone course for the Tier III Minor requirement.
 The capstone course for the minor has to be taken at Baruch College.

 COURSES for the JAPANESE MINOR:

 JPN3001 Intensive Intermediate Japanese I (4 credits)

 JPN4000 Advanced Japanese Oral and Written Communication (3 credits)

 JPN4003 Japanese Contemporary Japanese Literature, Film, and Culture (3 credits)